Happylife10/Tic-Tac-Toe/README.md

-# This is simple Tik Tak Toe game.
+# This is simple Tic Tac Toe game.